Book a Call

 9. Challenges in capturing brand voice

-Brands invest countless hours refining their unique voice—how they speak, the tone they adopt, and the personality that comes through in writing and visuals.
+Brands invest countless hours refining their unique brand voice like how they speak, the tone they adopt, and the personality that comes through in writing and visuals.
 An AI can mimic many styles, but that’s often where it ends.
-It may unknowingly revert to a default style that aligns with its training data, missing the distinctive cadence or word choice that sets your brand apart.
+It may unknowingly revert to a default style that aligns with its training data, missing the distinctive pattern or word choice that sets your brand apart.

 In practice, an AI might misunderstand the difference between playful irreverence and unprofessional slang, leading to a critique that suggests “fixes” to elements that are, in fact, part of the brand’s signature.